 .sqlfluffignore file (also in the root directory of your dbt project) provides a convenient way to tailor SQLFluff's linting process and improve its efficiency in analyzing SQL code within your project.

-By listing the files or directories in the .sqlfluffignore file, you can customize SQLFluff‘s behaviour to suit the specific needs of your project.
+By listing the files or directories in the .sqlfluffignore file, you can customize SQLFluff's behavior to suit the specific needs of your project.
 This helps in focusing the linting process on relevant code while excluding irrelevant or generated files, test data, or other files that are not intended for linting.

 Using SQLFluff